Making Tax Digital - What you need to know

 When HMRC announced the new Making Tax Digital (MTD) laws, many were unsure what exactly this meant for them.
 As experts in the financial sector, we’re here to break this down for you and hopefully clarify any apprehensions you may have about it.
 Firstly, MTD represents a significant change in the way a business submits its transactions.
 It comes into force on the 1 April 2019, and the implications presented by this initiative has the potential to significantly impact any organisation that has to submit tax returns.
 Whilst previously everyone has had their own way of recording data and bookkeeping, now with MTD coming into place, it will mean there is consistency across the board, with HMRC’s ultimate goal being to become more digitally focussed.
 So, what is MTD?
 Ultimately MTD is the process of certain records, clarified by HMRC, being held digitally once MTD takes effect.
-These include:

 - your business name

 - the address of your principal place of business

 - any VAT accounting schemes that you use